-Prior to getting started with Aware, rosters and state assessment tests need to be imported and courses coded.
-These necessary steps are handled during the implementation process which occurs prior to the first Aware training.
-This section explains the roles and rights in Aware.
+Prior to getting started with Aware, rosters and state assessment tests must be imported, and courses must be coded.
+These necessary steps are handled during the implementation process, which occurs prior to the first Aware training.
+This section explains roles and rights in Aware.
 Only staff members with the System Administrator role are able to set up roles and rights.

 Aware with Rights Descriptions downloadable spreadsheet

 Q: To whom would you give the Principal role on a campus?

 A: We recommend Principal, Assistant Principal, Counselor, or Academic Coach.

 Q: What do you recommend for a staff member who works with students but does not have a scheduled roster?

 A: We recommend that you create a monitor list for staff members such as a Special Ed Co-teacher, Dyslexia teacher, GT facilitator, or any other professional who works with students and doesn't have scheduled rosters in the SIS.

 Q: What does the Analyze Subject right allow a user to do?